yxy17/skin-quality/eval_tools/README.md

 ## txt files
 `EvalResult.txt`: contains average miss rate and error rate of different groundtruth number, as well as average on all images and average on all images except zero groundtruth.
-`CountOfPredictedNum_NoGT.txt`,`CountOfGroundtruthNum_NoPred.txt`: date of the above plot for special situation.
+`CountOfPredictedNum_NoGT.txt`,`CountOfGroundtruthNum_NoPred.txt`: data of the above plot for special situation.